DeepakRSawalka/Web_Application_API/README.md

 **Pulumi**: Infrastructure as Code (IaC) for consistent cloud infrastructure provisioning on AWS and GCP.

+**Load Balancing & Auto-Scaling**: This project harnesses AWS Elastic Load Balancing and Auto Scaling to optimize the handling of incoming traffic and resource utilization.

 **AWS Lambda**: Utilized for creating an event-driven solution that responds to application events with automated processes.

 **GitHub Actions**: Facilitates CI/CD pipelines for automated testing, building, and deployment.